ldn-softdev/jtc/README.md

 immediate children (i.e. textual subscripts)

-in order to understand better how walk path works, let's run the series of cli, gradually adding lexemes to the path (perhaps with the option `-l` to see also the labels (if any) of the selected elements:
+in order to understand better how walk path works, let's run the series of cli, gradually adding lexemes to the path, perhaps with the option `-l` to see also the labels (if any) of the selected elements:

 ```
 bash $ jtc -w "<Work>" -l Bookmarks